MariaSzarek-V/demo/README.md

 ## Key Functionality

-### Match Management
+### Game Management for Admin
-- CRUD operations for matches completed,
-- Date validation ensures matches are properly scheduled/finished
-- Match status changes trigger automatic point calculation
-- Admin view - exclusive access for administrators, regular users see only scheduled matches
+- Add, update, delete games,
+- Deletion is only allowed for games with the ADMIN_VIEW status,
+- Validation ensures correct date and status when creating or updating a game,
+- Changing a game’s status to FINISHED automatically triggers the calculation of prediction points.

+### Game Score Prediction
+- Users can view a list of games with SCHEDULED and FINISHED statuses.
+- For SCHEDULED games, users can submit score predictions.
+- Predictions can be updated multiple times before the game start time.
+- After the admin changes the game status to FINISHED, points are calculated
+  - **3 points** - exact score prediction,
+  - **1 point** - correct winner/draw prediction with wrong score,
+  - **0 points** - incorrect prediction,

 ### Ranking System

-- Stateless ranking - updates automatically with each GET request
-- Ranking history - tracks user position changes, promotions and demotions
-- Real-time ranking updates when matches are finished
+- Rankings are updated after each finished game based on points earned from predictions.
+- Displays each user’s current position and changes compared to the previous round (promotions/demotions).

 ### Match Status
-- Each match must have a status at every stage
+- Every match must have a defined status at all times.

-- Validation prevents adding results without finishing the match
+- Validation prevents adding results unless the match status is set to FINISHED.

 ### Comment section

-### API Features
-- POST endpoints accept partial requests without overwriting fields with null values
+- Users can post comments visible to all participants.

 ## Roadmap
 - Enhenced dashboard with statistics